koltyakov/sppurge/README.md

 #### successHandler

-Callback gets called upon successful file deletion.
+The callback gets called upon successful file deletion.

 #### errorHandler

-Callback gets executed in case of exception inside `sppurge`.
+The callback gets executed in case of an exception inside `sppurge`.
 Accepts error object as first argument for callback.

 ### Basic usage example (delete a single file)